mconlon17/organization-ontology/docs/source/locations.rst

 located in the United States.
 We can infer that the University of Florida campus is located in the United States.

 :doc:`Organizations <organizations>` do not have locations.
 Facilities, and buildings have locations.
-Campuses are locations.
+Campuses have locations.

-:ref:`Table 7` lists terms used in the representation of locations
+:ref:`Table 12` lists terms used in the representation of locations

-.. _Table 7:
+.. _Table 12:

-.. table:: Table 7 Terms used to represent locations
+.. table:: Table 12 Terms used to represent locations

     ======================    ===========================================================
     Term                      Notes
     ======================    ===========================================================
-    :doc:`doc-ORG_0000035`    A man-made construction attached to the ground, a bauwerk :doc:`doc-ORG_0000036`    An architectural structure with a function :doc:`doc-ORG_0000037`    A permanent walled and roofed construction :doc:`doc-ORG_0000044`    The grounds of a business, university, or other :doc:`doc-ORG_2000002`    The relation indicating an organization occupies a location :doc:`doc-RO_0001015`     Location of
+    :doc:`doc-ORG_0000040`    A man-made construction attached to the ground, a bauwerk :doc:`doc-ORG_0000041`    An architectural structure with a function :doc:`doc-ORG_0000042`    A permanent walled and roofed construction :doc:`doc-ORG_0000043`    A space delineated by partitions in a building :doc:`doc-ORG_0000052`    The grounds of a business, university, or other :doc:`doc-ORG_2000002`    The relation indicating an organization occupies a location :doc:`doc-RO_0001015`     Location of
     :doc:`doc-RO_0001025`     Located in
-    :doc:`doc-ORG_0000038`    A geographical location on the earth :doc:`doc-ORG_0000039`    A point on the earth
+    :doc:`doc-ORG_0000044`    A geographical location on the earth :doc:`doc-ORG_0000045`    A point on the earth
     :doc:`doc-ORG_3000004`    A geolocation representation as lat,long
     ======================    ===========================================================